 One of the previous settlement agreements was with PriceWaterhouseCoopers LLP ("PwC"), the Fund's former auditors.
 As part of the settlement agreement, the Class Action plaintiff was required to hold \$0.5 million (the "Holdback Amount") in trust to compensate or reimburse PwC for reasonable fees, disbursements or other expenses or charges that PwC may incur subsequent to the settlement agreement as a result of the claim assigned to the Class Action plaintiff against Fillmore or any related proceeding, or its involvement in a proceeding commenced by the Receiver against any Crocus investee.
-Upon final disposition of the claim against Fillmore an application will be made to Court for an order for the distribution of the Holdback Amount.
+Pursuant to the settlement agreement, the Class Action plaintiff was to apply to Court following the conclusion of the Class Actions for an order releasing the Holdback Amount to be paid to the Receiver.
+Counsel for the Class Action plaintiff has since asked the Receiver to apply to Court for release of the Holdback Amount in its place.
+The Receiver is attempting to have the application heard in the fall of 2014.
+Should the Receiver be successful in having the Holdback Amount released, the Class Actions would be finalized.